nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### **Group Tag Set**

 Represents a collection of **unique** groups that the user or contact belong to.
+This class was created to support easy sorting by the group field.

 #### **Module Tag Set**

 Represents a collection of **unique** modules that the user or contact is enrolled into.
+It contains the lessons that the person has, as well as the modules shared with the user..
+This class was created to support easy sorting by the module field.

 ### **Tag**